 Do the grounds own any Packard automobiles, and if so; how many?

 Any rare prototypes or concept cars?
 Yes, we own a number of Packard automobiles.
-I don’t know the exact number, but somewhere around 10.
-I can find out the exact number for you if you wish.
-We have a few cars on loan from the Detroit Historical Society that are also on display.
+We also have a few cars on loan from the Detroit Historical Society that are also on display.
 One of these cars is a rare prototype Packard; it was Packard designer Edward Macauley’s 1951 Pan American.
 Here is some more information on this car: https://www.hemmings.com/blog/2018/07/08/pan-american-the-mysterious-packard-concept-sports-car-which-way-did-they-go/

 What are some of the top attractions at the site?